gevuong/aA-Games/go.md

 - Docker and Kubernetes container systems were built using Go, and so is teamtreehouse's workspace.

 ### Go's Goal
-- fast build, fast compilation time.
+- fast build, fast compilation that's compatible with Windows, Mac, or Linux.
 - fast execution.
 The executables are native binaries, meaning there's no need for user's to download a separate runtime.
 - supports concurrency, meaning Go can take full advantage of multi-core computer processors
 - supports garbage collection, which means Go automatically frees unused memory rather than explicitly writing code to free memory